 Iron is an essential nutrient that plays key roles in infant growth.
 Breast milk is astonishingly low in iron – a phenomenon that might seem counterintuitive to infant survival.
 However, microbes require iron for their growth, as well.
 To prevent infection, the body restricts microbes' access to iron.
 Within hours of birth, a dramatic drop in an infant's serum iron levels occurs, reducing the infant's risk of developing neonatal sepsis, a generalized, life-threatening bacterial infection that commonly occurs within the first days (up to one month) of life.
 By the age of six months, however, iron deficiency anemia may manifest, so introducing iron-rich complementary foods is recommended.

 In addition, breast milk contains negligible amounts of vitamin D and is typically considered inadequate to prevent vitamin D deficiency in exclusively breastfed infants.
 However, recent studies demonstrate that daily supplementation with high-dose vitamin D (6400 IU) in healthy lactating women can increase the vitamin D concentration of breast milk to a level that supplies adequate vitamin D intake for the breastfeeding infant.
 Similarly, a study involving lactating women who were vitamin D deficient found that supplementation with high dose vitamin D (4000 IU) daily met the needs of the infant while also addressing the mother's deficiency.

 Maternal cigarette smoking impairs the uptake of some nutrients into breast milk.
 For example, evidence indicates that iodine concentrations in the breast milk of women who smoke are roughly half those of non-smoking women's milk.
 Iodine is critical for healthy thyroid function.
 Rodent studies have found that maternal nicotine exposure impairs thyroid function in offspring and promotes resistance to the hormone leptin, which is associated with obesity.

-Similarly, levels of antioxidant vitamins C and E are reduced in smokers' breast milk, promoting a pro-oxidative state in the infant.
+Similarly, levels of antioxidant vitamin C and vitamin E are reduced in smokers' breast milk, promoting a pro-oxidative state in the infant.
 This was demonstrated in a study that compared levels of ethane, a marker of oxidative stress, in the exhaled air of infants.
 The breastfed infants of women who smoked exhaled seven times more ethane than the infants of women who did not smoke.